kaidil/PHP_homework/README.md

 Created GET methode to display fruits.
 Additionally I have added POST methode for inserting "tree" and "fruit" vlaues via procedure that is currently not working properly.
 I had issues with data model and with creating many to many relational tables between trees, fruits and insects.

+For running the program you should have XAMPP with MySQL database, PHP and Apache installed and SQL and Apache running.
+I used Postman to test the GET and POST methods.
+For GET method use URL: http://localhost/get.php?fruit_name=Yellow Banana (Yellow Banana is the variable name which you are searching by).
+For POST method use URL: http://localhost/post.php with body parameters tree_name and fruit_name.

 Scripts:

 CREATE TABLE tree (